 Process management

-For example, to refund a customer’s order, your AI Agent might have to first validate the items the customer wants to get a refund for, and ensure they’re covered in your business’ refund policy (e.g,. total amount and time since delivery), before executing an Action to process the refund.
+For example, to refund an end user’s order, your AI Agent might have to first validate the items the end user wants to get a refund for, and ensure they’re covered in your business’ refund policy (e.g,. total amount and time since delivery), before executing an Action to process the refund.

-You can use Processes to equip your AI Agent with the steps and order of operations to take to help your customers with their problems, without having to worry about scripting your AI Agent’s responses to customers’ questions - it’ll use that information to write responses dynamically.
+You can use Processes to equip your AI Agent with the steps and order of operations to take to help your end users with their problems, without having to worry about scripting your AI Agent’s responses to end users’ questions - it’ll use that information to write responses dynamically.

 How your AI Agent uses Processes

-When you create a Process, you give your AI Agent guardrails around how to solve a customer inquiry.
+When you create a Process, you give your AI Agent guardrails around how to solve an end user inquiry.
 But rather than writing a script to execute, think of a Process as a description of what to do in a given scenario.
-Your AI Agent can then take that description to understand the steps to take and in what order, while also reasoning independently through how best to support the customer.
+Your AI Agent can then take that description to understand the steps to take and in what order, while also reasoning independently through how best to support the end user.

 Here are some examples of some behavior you might notice when your AI Agent follows a Process: